-CONFERENCES AND REPORT CARDS:
+CONFERENCES AND REPORT CARDS and CLASSROOM VISITS:

 Our elementary school will report student progress through conferences.
-All other reporting will be done through written mid-trimester progress reports and trimester report cards.
+All other reporting will be done through written mid-semester progress reports ( $1^{st}$ and $3^{rd}$ quarter) and semester report cards ( $2^{nd}$ and $4^{th}$ quarter).
 Teachers will arrange conferences with parents throughout the school year whenever they see a need.

-Conferences in the interest of your child(ren) are always welcome.
-We suggest that you arrange for a meeting directly with the teacher.
-When teacher and parent discuss the child's school activities, progress can be made.
-Making an appointment for the conference in advance gives the teacher an opportunity to collect necessary information to make the conference more profitable.
-We cannot schedule conferences while a class is in session; however, parents are welcome to visit classes while in session at any time with prior communication with the teacher at least 24 hours in advance.
+Parents can also request a conference at any time during the school year.
+Making an appointment for the conference in advance gives the teacher(s) an opportunity to collect necessary information to make the conference more profitable.
+We cannot schedule conferences while a class is in session.

+Parents are welcome to visit classes while in session at any time with prior communication with the teacher at least 24 hours in advance.
 (See Class Parties and Visitation information.)